How to Make Your Lips Smaller Without Surgery

 Why You Should Pay More Attention to Your Lips More

-According to one research, it’s the lips that the men are drawn to more than any other part of a woman’s body.
+It's the lips that the men are drawn to more than any other part of a woman’s body.
 Your lips symbolize more than just your love for lipstick and all things pretty and colorful.

 Many believe that the lips symbolize, more than anything else, your sensuality and sexuality.
 The body language that you show through your lips says a lot about it.